dougmasten/zx0-6x09/README.md

 To compress a file, use the command-line compressor from https://github.com/einar-saukas/ZX0.

 _**WARNING**: The ZX0 file format was changed in version 2.
 This library still uses version 1.
-Execute the ZX0 compressor using the parameter "-c" to compression using version 1 file format._
+Execute the ZX0 compressor using the parameter "-c" to compress using version 1 file format._

 ## Projects using **zx0-6x09**: